cloud-gov/federalist.18f.gov/pages/custom-templates.md

 Federalist adds a `site.branch` attribute to your global site object with the value of the current branch name.
 You may access this value in your templates and content.
 It's useful for styling a build differently based on a branch.

+Federalist also adds information about the git commit at which the site was built.
+Access this information through `site.commit`.
+The commit object includes site.commit.commit (the SHA), `site.commit.author`, `site.commit.date`, and `site.commit.message`.

 ### Content editor

 Federalist provides a web-based content editor.
 To best take advantage of the content editor, content files should be in standard Markdown, with files ending in `.md`, and containing no embedded HTML (while embedded HTML is supported in Markdown, it does not currently work with our editor).
 When users open a Markdown file on Federalist, they will see a simple rich text editor with inline formatting for font styles, links, images, and lists.